Chickpea Blondies Recipe

 Instructions

-• Preheat oven to 350 degrees F. Grease an 8″ or 9″ glass baking pan and set aside.
+• Preheat oven to 350 degrees Fahrenheit (177 degrees Celsius).
+Grease an 8" or 9" glass baking pan and set aside.

-• Put all ingredients except for chocolate chips into your blender (Vitamix) or food processor.
-I highly recommend a great blender like the Vitamix so you get a perfectly smooth consistency.
+• Put all ingredients except for chocolate chips into the container high-powered blender or food processor fitted with the "S" blade.

-• Once smooth, add chocolate chips and mix by hand.
+• Once smooth, stir in the chocolate chips by hand.

-• Sprinkle a few more chocolate chips and sea salt on top.
+• Sprinkle ¼ cup chocolate chips on top.

-• Bake in your preheated oven for 20-30 mintues until the edges just pull away from the pan, the top is set and slightly golden brown.
+• Bake in the preheated oven for 25-30 minutes until the top is set and the edges are just lightly golden brown.

-• Let cool for at least 15 minutes, then enjoy!
+• Let cool for at least 30 minutes, then cut and enjoy.

 • Store in an airtight container in the refrigerator.
 You can eat them cold or warm in the microwave for 15 seconds to regain the fresh-from-the-oven deliciousness!